-Located in Poulsbo, Washington, Martha and Mary Health Service is the only nursing home we found in the city.
-This proved to be a quality facility, with an overall grade of B+.
-We were so impressed with this nursing home that we ranked it in the top third of all facilities in the country.
-This place is better in some categories than others, but it didn't have any weak links in any of our major categories.
+Martha and Mary Health Service is the only facility we found in Poulsbo, Washington.
+This nursing home is a quality facility, with an overall grade of B+.
+In fact, we ranked this facility in the top third of all nursing homes in the nation.
+This facility is stronger in some categories than others, but it did not have any weak links in any of the major categories.
 More information about these categories can be found below.

 Martha and Mary Health Service